Hubbard's Scientific Publications

 Hubbard, T. L. (1993).
 Auditory representational momentum: Musical schemata and modularity.
 Bulletin of the Psychonomic Society, 31, 201-204.

 Hubbard, T. L. (1993).
 Cross-modality matching in memory psychophysics: Brightness and loudness.
 Perceptual and Motor Skills, 76, 1339-1357.
-PDF

 Hubbard, T. L. (1993).
 Logic and reasoning.
 In F. N. Magill, (Ed.), Survey of the social sciences: Psychology.
 Pasadena, CA: Salem Press (pp. 1471-1478).